edebu/youtube-channel-id-finder/Readme.md

 *   **Private/Unavailable Channels:** The tool will likely not work for private channels or URLs that don't point to a valid, public YouTube channel page.

 ---

-*Optional: If you take a screenshot of the app, you can upload it to an image hosting service (like Imgur) and replace `https://i.imgur.com/YOUR_SCREENSHOT_URL.png` with the actual URL to make the README even better!*